-Concentration Courses
+Concentration Courses 12 credits

-Select four courses from the M.S. in Applied Physics and Computer Science program (at least one must be 600-level).
+Select four courses from the M.S. in Applied Physics and Computer Science program.
 The courses must reflect the hardware and software nature of this concentration.
-The courses chosen must be approved by the Graduate Program Coordinator.

 NOTE: If PCSE 579 is successfully completed three times, it is treated as if the student completed a three-credit course and will be applied as such to the graduation requirements.